 In some cases, some antibiotics can cause serious side effects, including:3-7

 - C. diff infections, which causes diarrhea that can lead to severe damage to the colon and death

 - Kidney and liver problems

-These are not all the possible side effects of oral antibiotics.
-Talk to your doctor about what to expect or if you experience any changes that worry you.
+These are not all the possible side effects of antibiotics.
+Talk to your doctor about what to expect when taking these drugs.
+You also should call your doctor if you have any changes that concern you when taking antibiotics.

 You should discuss the risks and benefits of antibiotics with your doctor, as well as any other steps you should take to avoid side effects.